On this page:

 Design tools used to make these maps

 Natural Earth, QGIS, Affinity Designer, PDF.
 The PDF format was chosen as final output for its simplicity, usability, versatility, and printability.
+Ancient-Greece.org is not affiliated with any of these tools.

-Ancient Greece on Google Maps
+Ancient Greece Maps

 Mountains: in progress